williampious/faas/src/README.md

       // --- FINANCIAL & PLANNING (Managed by specific roles) ---
       match /transactions/{transactionId} {
           allow read: if isMemberOfTenant(tenantId);
-          allow create: if isMemberOfTenant(tenantId); // Transactions are created programmatically by other modules. allow update, delete: if false; // Prevent direct modification of financial records.
+          // Transactions are created programmatically by other modules (server-side).
+          // Client-side creation can be blocked for stricter control. allow create: if isMemberOfTenant(tenantId);
+          allow update, delete: if false; // Prevent direct modification of financial records.
       }
       match /budgets/{budgetId} { allow read, write: if isManagerOfTenant(tenantId); }